OAuth 2.0

 If successful, the Xodo Sign API will return the entire document in JSON format.
 In order to see how this response looks like, please jump to the Get Document section.

-Primary Business Please note that Business Selection in OAuth API requests works the same way as in standard API requests.
-If no business_id is specified within your API request, your end-user's Primary Business will be used for the current API request.
+Please note that Business Selection in OAuth API requests works the same way as in standard API requests.
+The business_id has to be specified within your API request.